Multiple scales analysis of a nonlinear timestepping instability in simulations of solitons: IMEX timestepping schemes

 The second class of IMEX schemes we use is mixed explicit, diagonally-implicit Runge-Kutta (ERK+DIRK) schemes.
 Unlike SBDF schemes which are multi-step in order to obtain higher orders of accuracy, Runge-Kutta (RK) schemes improve in accuracy by being multi-stage.
 The use of internal stages to determine the solution at the next timestep is sometimes preferred in that no bootstrapping is required.

 A $q$-stage fixed timestep size ERK+DIRK scheme for \eqref{eq:IMEX-splitting} advances by solving stages of the form

 We make use of two schemes of this form given in \cite{Ascher1997}, including the two-stage ($q = 2$) second-order scheme RK222 ((2.6) in \cite{Ascher1997}) and the four-stage ($q = 4$) third-order scheme RK443 ((2.8) in \cite{Ascher1997}).
 In our notation, $\hat{a}_{i,j}$ and $\tilde{a}_{i,j}$ denote the coefficients of the ERK Butcher tableau and (padded) DIRK Butcher tableau, and $\tilde{c}_j$ the corresponding abscissae.
-Note that $\tilde{c}_j$ are shared between the ERK and DIRK components, such that the explicit and implicit stages are evaluated simultaneously.
-We also note that in both RK222 and RK443 the solution of the $q$-th stage is itself the desired update to the solution at the next time level, i.e., $U^{(n+1)} = U^{(n,q)}$.
+The ERK (Left) and DIRK (Right) Butcher tableaus used in this work are